Basketball Rules - 3v3

-For sports with four (4) or less players on the playing field at one time, a team is limited to one (1) competitive club sport participant (in the same or similar sport) on its’ roster.
+Teams are limited to one (1) competitive club sport participant (in the same or similar sport) on its roster.

 Former varsity athletes must sit out 365 days from last appearing on a varsity roster to be eligible to play in the same or similar sport as their varsity sport.
 Teams are allowed one (1) former varsity athlete (in the same or similar sport) per roster.

 Jewelry is not allowed during intramural play.
 This includes earrings, bracelets, necklaces, and fitness trackers, among other things.

 Medical jewelry is allowed but must be taped down.